 The Montana Hospital Association (MHA) is the principal advocate for the state’s health care providers and the communities they serve.
 MHA provides federal, state and local officials with the information they need to make informed decisions on rural health care matters, so that MHA members can continue to fulfill their mission of improving the health status of all Montanans.

-The MHA Board of Trustees determines the association’s public policy agenda based on input from member representatives through the Council on Representation & Advocacy, the Council on Data & Information Systems and other MHA committees and task forces.
+The MHA Board of Trustees determines the association’s public policy agenda based on input from member representatives, including through MHA councils, committees and task forces.
 The agenda reflects MHA’s membership, which includes organizations that provide hospital, nursing facility, physician, home health, hospice and other health services.